dvopalecky/gen-mapper/README.md

 # gen-mapper
-App for mapping generations of simple churches
+App for mapping generations of simple churches.
+This app is not maintained anymore.

 ## Usage
 The app can be found [here](https://dvopalecky.github.io/gen-mapper).